Danilov resolution and representations of McKay quiver: Main theorem

 \end{example}

-\begin{remark} Assume that result from~\cite{DolgachevHu},\cite{Thaddeus}, stating that a stability condition $\theta$ belongs to a wall of a chamber if and only if there exists a strictly $\theta-$semistable point, extends to the case of action of a reductive group on a possibly-singular variety.
-By proof of Lemma~(\ref{l:common stab}), if some of the inequalities in the condition for $n_i$ is not strict, then some representation $\FFF_j$ is strictly $\theta-$semistable.
-Therefore, the condition of Theorem~(\ref{t:main theorem}) defines interior of a chamber of stability conditions. \end{remark}

-Using computer algebra packages, the author have checked that for small values of $a$ and $r$ and random stability parameters as in Main Theorem~\eqref{t:main theorem} the moduli space of representation of McKay quiver is normal.
-This allows to conjecture that the coherent component is actually isomorphic to the Danilov resolution.
+Using computer algebra packages, the author have checked that for small values of $a$ and $r$ and stability parameters as in the Main Theorem the moduli space of representation of the McKay quiver is normal.
+This suggests that the following holds. \begin{conjecture} The coherent component is normal in this case, that is, the Danilov resolution is isomorphic to the coherent component $Y_\theta$ for any $\theta$ from Theorem~\ref{t:main theorem}. \end{conjecture}